mhorpheus/test/DFIR-SpinUp.md

 	- invite only XFIR people working on this case, assigning them "Edit" rights in the Aspera menu,
 	- invite Client representatives:
 		- always attempt to invite people by mail, assigning them only following rights: "Browse", "Upload files" and "Create folders",
-		- whenever possible, try to avoid using "Shared links" as once a shared link is created the permissions cannot be downgraded and upload is anonymous.
+		- whenever possible, try to avoid using "Shared links" as once a shared link is created the permissions cannot be downgraded and upload is anonymous (try to use send invites as mentioned in the above point).
 	- other considerations:
-		- no file size limit,
+		- practical file size limit is 5TB,
 	 	- requires Web Browser plugin and software installation,
 	 	- may require some firewall changes on a Client side (see [Troubleshooting Aspera](#Troubleshooting-Aspera) below),
 		- do not use Aspera "Package" option, as it is deleted immediately after successful download, making it impossible to forward to another XFIR consultant.
 Always use "Files" option.